Reducing Racial Disparities

 Eliminating Sleep-Related Deaths

 For more than five decades, Cuyahoga County has had one of the highest infant death rates in the country.
-In 2015, the county was the worst of 88 counties in Ohio.
+In 2015, the county was the second-worst of 88 counties in Ohio.
 Among 100 US cities with the highest number of preterm births, Cleveland's premature birth rate was the worst.

 First Year Cleveland (FYC) is a community movement dedicated to reversing this trend and helping all babies celebrate their first birthdays.

 FYC was established in December 2015 by community leaders who were alarmed by the number of babies dying in Cuyahoga County.
 In a city with outstanding health care and supportive services, these leaders believed there was a way to develop an effective, comprehensive and sustainable approach to solving infant mortality.

 We are focused on our mission of mobilizing the community through partnerships and a unified strategy to reduce infant deaths and racial disparities.
-Our work includes focused research, educational programs and community awareness initiatives that address our priority areas of reducing racial disparities, addressing extreme prematurity and eliminating sleep-related deaths.
+Our work includes focused research, educational programs and community awareness initiatives that address our priority areas of reducing racial inequities, addressing extreme prematurity and eliminating sleep-related deaths.

 Early efforts have been encouraging — proving that success is possible — but much more needs to be done to keep our babies alive and healthy so they can reach their first birthday.
 Join us as we work together to reduce Cuyahoga County's infant mortality rate from the 2015 baseline of 10.5 to 6.0 infant deaths per 1,000 live births in 2020.

 Our strategic plan provides an in-depth look into our approach for significantly reducing infant deaths by 2020.

-This group of more than 400 prospective and current parents, along with community stakeholders including health care providers, grassroot entities, public and private entities, faith-based organizations and the philanthropic community, are working on interconnected interventions across eleven FYC Action Teams.
+This group of more than 400 prospective and current parents, along with community stakeholders including health care providers, grassroot entities, public and private entities, faith-based organizations and the philanthropic community, are working on interconnected interventions across twelve FYC Action Teams.